openworm/org.geppetto.recording/README.md

 * `BrianRecordingCreator`

-To represent the meta type of variables, please make also sure to implement the enum `MetaType`.
+To represent the meta type of variables, please make also sure to import the enum `MetaType`.